 The prices of VIX futures contracts can be higher or lower than current VIX prices depending on whether the market expects volatility in the future to be higher or lower than current levels.
 In a normal environment, future volatility values tend to be higher than current values.
 This typically occurs in a lower or normal volatility environment.
 In an inverted environment, future volatility values tend to be lower than current values.
 The latter scenario typically occurs in a high volatility environment such as that of 2008.

-The strategy was backtested for a period of 13 years, from 2004 to 2016, and showed an average annual return of 79.93% with a maximum drawdown of -42.99% for a Risk Reward ratio of 1.86.
+The strategy was backtested for a period of 13 years, from 2004 to 2016 and had an average annual return of $9,568 with a maximum drawdown of -$4,299.
+Using today’s multiplier of 1,000 and margin requirement of $9,900 we get a minimum capital requirement of $14,500.
+This translates into an average annual return of 65.98% with a maximum drawdown of -29.65% for a Risk Reward ratio of 2.23.
 The strategy has around 15 trades per year with an average hold of 16.67 trading days.

 As illustrated in the table below the strategy is in the market only about half of the time.
 It does a very good job of identifying periods of potential market trouble such as the great recession of 2008 and the turbulent times of 2011.
 We set out to find a strategy that goes up when the market goes down.
 Instead we’ve found a strategy that sits out when the market goes down and makes its move when conditions are favorable.

-The benchmark for this strategy are the VX continuous back adjusted futures. ( This is somewhat similar to the VXX ETN although the latter uses both front and back month contracts).
-During the same period the benchmark had an average annual return of 9.31% and a maximum drawdown of -93.37% for a risk reward ratio of 0.10.
+The benchmark for this strategy would be a short position in the VX futures.
+(This is somewhat similar to shorting the VXX ETN although the latter uses both front and back month contracts).
+During the same period this approach would have generated an average annual return of $9,753 with a maximum drawdown of -$79,590.
+Using today’s multiplier of 1,000 and margin requirement of $9,900 this approach thus requires a minimum capital requirement of $89,500.
+Thus the benchmark had an average annual return of 10.90% and a maximum drawdown of -88.93% for a risk reward ratio of 0.12.

-Using the risk reward ratio as a comparison metric, this strategy is 18.6 times better than just going short the benchmark since it prevents the major drawdowns.
+Using the risk reward ratio as a comparison metric, the VX Short strategy is 18.5 times better than just going short the benchmark since it prevents the major drawdowns.

 It is very important to note that although this strategy uses stop losses to exit the position if the market moves against it, there is always a possibility that a loss will be incurred that is bigger than the loss as limited by the stop.
 This is because stops do nothing when the markets are closed.
 If the market gaps beyond the stop on the next open, the stop will be triggered but the loss is going to be greater than the stop.
 In addition, in fast moving markets the actual trading price might be significantly different than the stop price.